 Some of the required coverages include the following:

-- Statutory accident benefits, which pays for your injuries after an accident regardless of who is at fault, when these exceed coverage for medical treatment and rehabilitation through the provincial health plan.
+- Statutory accident benefits, which pay for your injuries after an accident regardless of who is at fault, when exceeding coverage for medical treatment and rehabilitation through the provincial health plan.

 - Direct compensation property damage, which pays for damage to your vehicle to the extent that another person is responsible for the loss, under some circumstances.

-- Uninsured and unidentified motorist coverage, which protects you if you suffer a hit-and-run or get in an accident with an uninsured driver.
+- Uninsured and unidentified motorist coverage protects you if you suffer a hit-and-run or get in an accident with an uninsured driver.